IleaHeft/sikela-lab-read-depth-tutorial/README.md

 ```
 mkdir results
 ```
-## 3. Modify the file paths and sample list in the code/1000genomes/config.sh script as necessary
+## 5. Modify the file paths and sample list in the code/1000genomes/config.sh script as necessary
+- Michael: The sample list currently in the config.sh script reflects the current set of samples we want to analyze

+## 6. Adjust the #BSUB –J line in each script as necessary to run the desired jobs and the desired number of jobs at one time
-- Michael: The sample list currently in the config.sh script is up to date.
-I have a few of the samples running on our cluster, but it is pretty bogged down right now.
+- Michael: I have a few of the samples running on our cluster, but it is pretty bogged down right now.
 If you could run samples 50-116, that would be great!

-## 4. Adjust the #BSUB –J line in each script as necessary to run the desired jobs and the desired number of jobs at one time

-## 4. Download the bowtie2 index from the this reponsitory

-## 6. Run the code
+## 7. Run the code
 1.  bsub < code/1000genomes/1_batch_bowtie.sh
 2.  bsub < code/1000genomes/2_batch_make_bed.sh
 3. Run the GC correction code (Code to run the GC correction currently has a bug in it, whill update this when it is fixed, can run steps 1 and 2 in the meantime without any problem).